 Hitman: Codename 47 - Killing Time part 1

-Originally published November, 2016
+Originally published November 2016

 Hitman is a storied video game franchise that has gotten a lot of attention, both positive and negative, in the past few years.
-It started out with something a cult following of dedicated fans with very little hope of ever reaching the popularity and recognition of big triple-A titles.
-A couple terrible movies based on the series were made as well, which managed to bring more attention to the series, for better or worse.
+It started out with something like a cult following of dedicated fans with very little hope of ever reaching the popularity and recognition of big triple-A titles.
+A couple of terrible movies based on the series were made as well, which managed to bring more attention to the series, for better or worse.
 Square-Enix, known for their Final Fantasies and poor judgment made the very smart business decision to eventually acquire the parent development studios, Eidos, which made the Hitman games.
-Since that acquisition, Square-Enix have released two full-length Hitman games and a few spin-offs.
+Since that acquisition, Square-Enix has released two full-length Hitman games and a few spin-offs.
 While the road to releasing these two games has been rocky with its fair share of naysayers, both had done relatively well.

 I've always paid some attention to the franchise and the various changes it's gone through.
 However, until recently, I had never actually played any of the games.
 Even though I'm a fan of stealth games, as I mentioned in my Mark of the Ninja review, Hitman was usually out of my reach or under my radar for one reason or another.
 The first game came out for PCs back when I didn't have a computer of my own to play it on.
 When the sequels were released for PS2 and other systems, I wasn't playing games nearly as much as I do now and simply didn't have the desire or time to pick them up.
 Finally, I got around to picking up a collection on a Steam sale a year back, which has collected digital dust since then.

 Enough was enough though.
 It was time to finally give the games a try.
-After hearing so much about how they were great games for allowing players to experiment in their approaches to the different situations, providing a Dark Souls gameplay experience to stealth assassinations, I wanted to see it all for myself from start to finish and review them if I could.
+After hearing so much about how they were great games for allowing players to experiment in their approaches to different situations, providing a Dark Souls gameplay experience to stealth assassinations, I wanted to see it all for myself from start to finish and review them if I could.
 I've found, however, that time has not been kind to the Hitman series.
 In fact, this franchise may be so deeply rooted in the past, the mechanics of the early titles don't function well enough to be fun.
 Without the nostalgia and extra knowledge fans of the series have, it's really tough to get into them.

 Disclaimer: Rather than playing through to completion (because I just don't have the time and patience), I've played a few missions in each of these games to give myself enough of an overall (initial) impression.
 If the games suddenly get better at the end, I don't know because I never got to the end.
 What I do know is how long I was willing to tolerate the archaic game design before giving up (not very long).